josephcrowell/NBA2K17-Browser/README.md

 # Features
 - fast and awesome
-- supports `NBA2K16` and `NBA2K17`
+- supports **NBA2K16** and **NBA2K17** on PC (via Steam)
 - view the hex data for any file
+- view the raw text for any file
 - view `.dds` textures
 - neat organized lists and UI
-- view the contents of `.iff` files
+- view the contents of `.iff` archive files
 - 32-bit and 64-bit versions in the [Releases page](https://github.com/theawesomecoder61/NBA2K17-Browser/releases)
-- extract any file or all the files in a directory or archive (`.iff` files)
+- extract any file or all the files in a directory or`.iff` archive files

 # Downloads
 [Go to the Releases page.](https://github.com/theawesomecoder61/NBA2K17-Browser/releases)

 # How to use
 *Make sure you have `.NET Framework 4.5` or newer installed.
 This is important, otherwise the program will not run!*
 1. Click `Locate game executable` and use the dropdown in the popup to select `NBA2K16.exe` or `NBA2K17.exe` and locate the executable.
-You must have the game(s) purchased and installed for this to work.
+You must have the game purchased and installed for this to work.
 2. Click on the `File Browser` tab.
 3. Have fun!